 They tried their best to lift my spirits only to fail, and then decided to leave me alone for a bit.
 A part of me did hope that it was just another empty break up, but it felt final...It felt different this time around.

-The next morning I got up for breakfast in hopes that she'd join me as was our usual routine.
+The next morning I got up for breakfast with the hope she'd join me as was our usual routine.
 She never showed, and I sat at the table alone, poking at my eggs.

-We really were over.
-There was nothing I could do about it.
+We really were over, and there was nothing I could do about it.
 I avoided anything she did outside of a shared Earth Science class we had together.
-We had the same friends but when it came time for lunch or dinner, she'd eat in the faculty dining hall with Amy, and I'd sit with everyone else in the main cafeteria.
+We had the same friends but when it came time for lunch or dinner she'd eat in the faculty dining hall with Amy, and I'd sit with everyone else in the main cafeteria.

 One particular day she decided to join us and asked me if I'd get her a cup of tea, but I refused...I wasn't trying to be an asshole, but the act of doing something I always did out of love, just hurt me too much.
 I don't know if in that moment she was trying to reach out to me or build a friendship, but she didn't take it well and stormed out of the cafeteria.
 There was a noticeable hostility in our interactions after that.

 One cold and grey Sunday after church, Jason and I decided to eat in the faculty dining hall.
-As we were eating Tracy came up to our table, fury in her eyes...
+As we were eating, Tracy came up to our table with fury in her eyes...